 Guitar Setups: Intermediate Tools

-Now it starts getting fun!
-You already have a core set of setup tools, but want to take things a bit further?
-Maybe you want to start doing setups for other people.
-In that case, you’ll need a few extra (or better) tools in order to be prepared for the different guitar types and setup issues you’ll encounter.
+Now we start getting into the good stuff!
+Already have a core set of guitar setup tools, but want to take things further?
+Maybe you want to start doing setups for others.
+If that’s the case, you’ll need a few extra (or more specialized) tools so you can be prepared for the different guitar types and setup issues you’ll encounter.

 Guitar Setups: Advanced Tools

 Oh yeah, now we’re getting into guitar repair-nerd territory!
 If you’re buying from THIS list, then you’ve decided that you’re all-in.
 Maybe you’re doing setups on your friend’s guitars or have moved on to doing it as a business.